WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 With the transition from Damage to Tank, Doomfist has traded his high burst damage capability for a more consistent damage output and higher survivability.
 This includes 200 more Health (Just under Zarya and more in-line with similar big hitbox characters IE: Tanks) and a weaker Power Punch that is faster, has more knockback, and can hit multiple players at once (Multi-Punch).
-His "Uppercut" was replaced with "Power Block" and applies damage mitigation to *most* frontal damage and charges his next Power Punch to be doubled in most capabilities.
+His "Uppercut" was replaced with "Power Block" and applies damage mitigation to *most* frontal damage and charges his next Power Punch to be doubled in most capabilities. (*Empowered Punch is NOT doubled, aspects are 50% increased.
+For instance: Rocket Punch deals 70 max damage, Empowered Punch would deal 115 max damage.
+NOT 140*)
 Seismic Slam was also overhauled to be much more mobile and consistent of an ability, sporting a larger damage range, but less damage.
 While Doomfist cannot inherently One-Shot-Punch anymore, utilizing "Power Block" will allow Doomfist to deal heavy damage to enemies and stun them for one second.
 This will kill half-health non-Tank heros, and allow a small time frame for well-placed follow-up shots on survivors.